Step 1 Activate Your Handshake Profile

 Video – How To Use Handshake

-Handshake is designed for college students like you.
+Handshake is designed for college students.

 Hop on Handshake to connect with jobs, internships and career support that match your skills and interests as a Wildcat and beyond.